 Skip to content

-A profile is the declarative security contract for a sandbox. runeward resolves profiles from a config directory (--config-dir or $RUNEWARD_CONFIG_DIR) and supports TOML, YAML, and JSON — pick per file by extension (.toml, .yaml/.yml, .json).
+A policy file—called a Charter in existing Runeward APIs—is the declarative security contract for a sandbox (Citadel).
+Runeward resolves policies from a config directory (--config-dir or $RUNEWARD_CONFIG_DIR) and supports TOML, YAML, and JSON — pick per file by extension (.toml, .yaml/.yml, .json).
 TOML is the default in the examples.

 Inspect the resolved, secret-redacted result before use: